-Unemployment rates reflect the total employment trends observed previously in Table 1.6 (page 1-16).
-With a three-county region unemployment rate of roughly 9.8 percent, the region's unemployment is much higher than South Carolina's state average of 6.7 percent and the national average of 5.1 percent (Table 1.8 on page 1-19).
+South Carolina's state average of 6.7 percent and the national average of 5.1 percent (refer to Table 1.8).
 Dillon and Marion Counties have two of the higher unemployment rates in South Carolina.

 According to the U.S. Census Bureau, a county is considered poor if more than 20 percent of its population is below the poverty line.
-According to 2000 poverty estimates calculated by the U.S. Census Bureau, both Dillon (24.2 percent) and Marion Counties (23.2 percent) have exceeded 20 percent of their populations living below the federal poverty threshold, respectively.
+According to 2000 poverty estimates calculated by the U.S. Census Bureau, both Dillon (24.2 percent) and Marion Counties (23.2 percent) have in excess of 20 percent of their populations living below the federal poverty threshold.
 Horry County has only 12 percent of its population living below the poverty line.
 The state percentage of 14.1 percent is also lower than both Dillon and Marion Counties.

-&lt;sup>18 U.S. Census Bureau.
-(2000).
-2000 U.S. Census State and County Quickfacts, http://quickfacts.census.gov Last accessed March 28, 2006.
+&lt;sup>20U.S.
+Census Bureau 2000, http://quickfacts.census.gov (April 25, 2007).